 During our Balkan tour, all meals were included and arranged by the tour operator, except for today when we had the freedom to explore and enjoy lunch on our own.
 We practically had seafood almost every day on this trip, so we decided to switch it up and went for burgers instead!

-Buffet dinner @ Hotel
+Buffet dinner @ hotel

 Stay tuned as Day 2 of Dubrovnik promises even more adventures.